Read-The-Question/rtq-review/README.md

 # Or run the tag reviewer on its established port:
 cd ../review-tag-web
-pnpm dev -- --port 3001
+pnpm dev --port 3001

+# Or run the question viewer on its established port:
+cd ../review-question-viewer-web
+pnpm dev --port 3002

 # Or run the retained Gatsby application:
 cd ../review-legacy-gatsby-web
 pnpm develop
 ```

+The maintained review applications use ports `3000`, `3001`, and `3002`;
-The maintained reviewer runs at `http://localhost:3000`; Gatsby runs at
-`http://localhost:8000`.
-See each application README for its content and asset
+Gatsby runs at `http://localhost:8000`.
+See each application README for its
-preparation details.
+content and asset preparation details.